sid-sr/FedSMS/README.md

 ## Notes:

 1. Before running the backend (with `python backend/src/app.py`) ensure a virtual environment is created
-   - Go to the backend folder and type `python -m venv venv`.
+   - Go to the backend folder and run: `python -m venv venv`.
    - For Linux: `source ./venv/bin/activate`
    - For Windows: `venv\scripts\activate.bat`
    - Run `pip install -r requirements.txt` to install the packages.
 2. Environment variables have default values (in `backend/src/app.py`).
+Sensitive values are set in `.env`.